check-spelling-sandbox/azure-rest-api-specs/specification/kubernetesruntime/resource-manager/readme.md

 suppressions:
   - code: ConsistentPatchProperties
     from: kubernetesruntime.json
-    reason: The tooling doens't check properties in derived models of discriminated unions.
+    reason: The tooling doesn't check properties in derived models of discriminated unions.

 ```
 ### Tag: package-preview-2023-10-01